Azure-Samples/MachineLearningSamples-ImageClassificationUsingCntk/README.md

 3. A machine or VM running Windows.
 4. A dedicated GPU is recommended, however not required.

+## Data/Telemetry
+This sample "Image Classification using CNTK" collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a